bbauska/cellardoor/more.md

 **Note:** You don't need to do know everything mentioned in the table above.
 Algorithm and Data structure are very important to crack any interview so you should spent most of the time learning and practicing problems.

-#### Vicky, That's huge list!
+#### Hey Brian, that's huge list!
 Are there any good resources available?

 Yes!
 All the useful websites, PDFs and article links are mentioned at the end of the post.